 My family moved to Florida in January 2021.
 We moved to be close to family and to escape predictions of an oppressive "Dark Winter" in favor of warmth and sunshine.
 We also moved to Florida because we liked how you have led the state over the past year.

 In the months since, we have continued to be impressed with your intelligence, fairness and fearlessness.
-I recently watched your second round table discussion with Dr. Jay Bhattacharya, Dr. Martin Kulldorff and Dr. Scott Atlas.
+This morning I watched your second round table discussion with Dr. Jay Bhattacharya, Dr. Martin Kulldorff and Dr. Scott Atlas.
 This letter is also directed to these scientists.

 I am in agreement with almost everything that was said at today's round table discussion.
 The censorship that is occurring daily is extremely troubling; and, as a parent it leaves me very worried about our children's future.
 It really does seem that we are entering a new dark age, if we haven't already arrived.